 In this study, four traffic safety outcomes are expressed in terms of independent variables that are related to the calendar.
 Multiple linear regression can be used to model a relationship between a dependent variable and one or more independent variables.
 If the observations are measured over time, the model is called a time series regression.
 The resulting statistical relationship can be used to predict future values of the target.
 To reduce the presence of autocorrelation, the regression model will be extended with an ARIMA structure in the error term.
 The construction of this kind of models is discussed here.
-For an overview of regression models, the reader is referred to Neter et al. (1996).
-In Makridakis et al. (1998), an introduction to time series analysis is given.
-Regression models with ARMA errors are described in Pankratz (1991).
+For an overview of regression models, the reader is referred to Neter et al. (13).
+In Makridakis et al. (14), an introduction to time series analysis is given.
+Regression models with ARMA errors are described in Pankratz (15).

-Multiple Regression
+3.1 Multiple Regression

-The multiple regression model can be written as $Y_t = \beta_0 + \beta_1 X{1,t} + \beta_2 X{2,t} + ... + \beta_k X{k,t} + N_t$, where Y_t is the t-th observation of the dependent variable, and $X{1,t}, ..., X{k,t}$ are the corresponding observations of the explanatory variables.
-The parameters β_0 , β_1 , β_2 , ..., β_k are fixed but unknown, and N_t is the unknown random error term.
+The multiple regression model can usually be written as the equation $Y_t = \beta_0 + \beta_1 X{1,t} + \beta_2 X{2,t} + ... + \beta_k X{k,t} + N_t$, where Y_t is the t-th observation of the dependent variable, and $X{1,t}, ..., X{k,t}$ are the corresponding observations of the explanatory variables.
+The parameters β_0 , β_1 , β_2 , ..., β_k are fixed but unknown, and N_t is the unknown error term, which is assumed to be normally distributed.
 Using classical estimation techniques, estimates for the unknown parameters are obtained.
 If the estimated values for β_0 , β_1 , β_2 , ..., β_k are given by b_0 , b_1 , b_2 , ..., b_k , then the dependent variable is estimated as $Y{est,t} = b_0 + b_1 X{1,t} + b_2 X{2,t} + ... + b_k X{k,t}$, and the estimate $N{est,t}$ for the error term N_t is calculated as the difference between the observed and predicted value of the dependent variable: $N{est,t} = Y_t - Y{est,t}$.

 In the theoretical model, several assumptions are made about the explanatory variables and the error term.
 These include absence of high multicollinearity, heteroscedasticity and autocorrelation.
-Especially the latter assumption is likely to be violated in regression models with time series data.
+Heteroscedasticity is achieved by modeling log-transformed dependent variables.
+The autocorrelation assumption is likely to be violated in regression models with time series data.
 In a regression with autocorrelated errors, the errors will probably contain information that is not captured by the explanatory variables, and it is necessary to extract this information to finally end up with uncorrelated ("white noise") residuals.
-Typically, the Autocorrelation Function (ACF) and the Partial Autocorrelation Function (PACF) are used to detect autocorrelation among residuals (Makridakis et al., 1998).
+Typically, the Autocorrelation Function (ACF) and the Partial Autocorrelation Function (PACF) are used to detect autocorrelation among residuals (14).
 Autocorrelation can be taken into account by adding more complex autoregressive (AR) or moving average (MA) structures to the regression equation, as will be explained further in this text.
-When these assumptions are satisfied, the estimators are unbiased and have minimum variance among all linear unbiased estimators.
+When the assumptions are satisfied, the estimators are unbiased and have minimum variance among all linear unbiased estimators.

-ARMA Modeling
+3.2 ARMA Modeling